 - A computer with an Internet connection and a modern web browser

 - A credit card for the Supplemental Application Fee

 - Browser cookies accepted for the domain apply.ucsf.edu

-The Supplemental Application opens on July 18, 2017 and closes at 11:59 PM Pacific standard time on Wednesday, November 1, 2017.
-Late applications will not be considered under any circumstances.
+The Supplemental Application opens in July 2018 and closes at 11:59 PM Pacific standard time on Thursday, November 1, 2018.

 If you began or submitted a supplemental application, you may still log in to view your application: